Pittsford Village Chat

 What's Possible When a Street Belongs to Everyone

-There's a version of Pittsford where every residential street feels like part of the walkable whole — where getting from one part of the village to another on foot is a reasonable choice, not an act of improvisation.
+There's a version of Pittsford where every residential street feels like part of the walkable whole — where getting from one part of the village to another on foot is a natural choice, not an afterthought.
 South Street and Wood Street are two steps in that direction.

-The work being done here is physical.
+The work done here is physical.
 New curbing.
 New pavement.
 New sidewalks.
-But the effect of that work is something less tangible: two streets that will feel, when it's done, like they were always meant to be walked.
+But the effect of that work is something less tangible: two streets that feel, now that it's done, like they were always meant to be walked.

 Comments